jasminexu1/spam-classifier/README.md

 - Ensemble methods (score averaging and majority voting)
 - Optional data shuffling to explore the effect of SGD input order

-(Originally assignment for distributed computing class, so the txt data in the following commands cannot be posted publicly, please contact me to get those data)
+(Originally assignment for distributed computing class, so the data and c programs in the following commands cannot be posted publicly, please contact me to get those data)

 Steps to run:
 1. Compile the C program: ```gcc -O2 -o compute_spam_metrics compute_spam_metrics.c -lm```